Ethanwhh/Ethanwhh/README.md

 ## <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> ɪ'ᴍ JackZhang

-My name is Jack Zhang (Chinese: 张容祥).I am an undergraduate student at Harbin Institute of Technology.
-I  am interested in various fields including Diffusion Model and LLM.Currently I'm focusing on **Reinforcement Learning**.
+My name is Wang Haihong.
+I am an undergraduate student at Harbin Institute of Technology.
+I am interested in various fields including Agent and LLM.
+Currently I'm focusing on **GUI agent**.
-- Assessment score: 98.60 &nbsp;    Rank( 1/709)
-- CET4:&nbsp; 665
-- CET6:&nbsp; 595

-I started programming since I was in middle school.
-And In my first year in the university, I have an encounter with Deep Learning and then became enthusiastic about it.
-I love reading,literature and poems.
 If you are interested in me, your contact is highly anticipated!

 - ✨ Student of life :)